flyway/flywaydb.org/documentation/configuration/parameters/encoding.md

 ### I'm getting a MalformedInputException

-This execption is due to inconsistent encoding configurations. `ISO-8859-1` is the most compatible supported encoding, so using this encoding could fix your configuration.
+This exception is due to inconsistent encoding configurations. `ISO-8859-1` is the most compatible supported encoding, so using this encoding could fix your configuration.
 However, we recommend that all of your scripts have the same encoding.